jceric96/Knapsack/README.md

 question:
 1. Are all weights numbers unique?
 2. Can the same number be chosen multiple times(unlimited times)?
-3. at least one result be returned?
+3. At least one result be returned?
+4. shold I sort weights[] before picking?

 Example input: target= 25; weights= [14,8,7,5,3];